 It should be noted that this Nursing Program Handbook is a general guide.
-The Dean, Associate Dean, Nursing Program Coordinator, and Nursing faculty of the School of Health Professions reserve the right to exercise discretionary measures on an individual basis in cases where a situation arises which is not specifically addressed in this Handbook, or in cases where extenuating circumstances may have an influence on situations which are addressed in this guide.
+The Dean, Associate Dean, Nursing Program Coordinator, and Nursing faculty of the School of Health Professions reserve the right to exercise discretionary measures on an individual basis in cases where a situation arises which is not specifically addressed in this Handbook, or in cases where extenuating circumstances may influence situations which are addressed in this handbook.
 If at any time you need clarification concerning items discussed on the following pages, please feel free to seek assistance from us.